Jerry Pate

-Early years
+Early life

+Born in Macon, Georgia, he was one of six children in his family.
+His father and grandfather got him into golf early and the family spent summers in Jacksonville Beach, Florida, playing golf.

+At a young age, his family moved to Alabama, where Pate learned the game at Anniston Country Club.
+In 1967 his family moved to Florida because of Pate's fathers work.
+Pate grew up in the panhandle of Florida in Pensacola.

+Amateur career

-Born in Macon, Georgia, Pate grew up in the panhandle of Florida at Pensacola.
-He attended the University of Alabama in Tuscaloosa and played on its Crimson Tide golf team.
-He had a distinguished amateur career with a win at the U.S. Amateur in 1974, and was a member of victorious U.S. teams at the Eisenhower Trophy competition later that year and for the Walker Cup in May 1975 at St Andrews in Scotland.
+Pate attended the University of Alabama in Tuscaloosa and played on its Crimson Tide golf team.

+Pate had a distinguished amateur career with a win at the U.S. Amateur in 1974, and was a member of victorious U.S. teams at the Eisenhower Trophy competition, also winning individually, later that year and at the Walker Cup in May 1975 at St Andrews in Scotland.
 A few weeks later, he tied Walker Cup teammate Jay Haas of Wake Forest for low amateur at the U.S. Open, finishing in a six-way tie for eighteenth place at Medinah, outside Chicago.

-PGA Tour
+Professional career

-Pate turned professional in 1975, and was the medalist at the PGA Tour Qualifying Tournament at Orlando in November.
-During his rookie season in 1976, he won the U.S. Open, his only major championship victory, and the Canadian Open, where he closed with a 63 to win by four strokes over runner-up Jack Nicklaus.
-Pate was selected as the Rookie of the Year and Co-Player of the Year.
+In 1975, Pate turned professional.
+Late in the year he was the medalist at Fall 1975 PGA Tour Qualifying School.
+During his rookie season he won the 1976 U.S. Open.
+He also won the Canadian Open that year.
+Pate closed with a 63 (−7) to defeat runner-up Jack Nicklaus by four strokes.